 Extracellular Field Potential Recordings

-Slices of living brain tissue are placed on top of a nylon net in a huidified chamber and are maintained by the continuous perfusion of artificial cerebrospinal fluid at the surface of the net.
+Slices of living brain tissue are submerged on top of a nylon net and are maintained by the continuous perfusion of heated artificial cerebrospinal fluid.
 A dissecting microscope is used to position electrodes for performing sharp intracellular recordings or extracellular field potential recordings.
 Sharp recordings are made by impaling single neurons with a high-resistance glass electrode to record synaptic or intrinsic neuronal activity.
 Field potentials are generated by the simultaneous activity of many neurons and are recorded extracellularly using a low resistance glass electrode placed directly into the slice.
 Synaptic responses are evoked by placing a stimulating electrode a short distance away from the recording electrode, and pharmacological agents can be delivered to the slice via the bathing medium.
 Similar to whole-cell recordings, delivery of patterned stimulation is also used to induce activity-dependent forms of synaptic plasticity.

 Different patterns of electrical stimulation delivered to Schaffer collateral projections to area CA1 induce bidirectional changes in synaptic efficacy in the hippocampus.
 Bidirectional changes in synaptic efficacy are mediated, in part, by changes in levels of intracellular calcium and surface expression of AMPA receptors (a).
 High-frequency stimulation (100 Hz for 1 sec) induces long-term synaptic potentiation (LTP) in area CA1 of the hippocampus (b, green).
 The slope of field excitatory postsynaptic potentials (fEPSPs) is significantly enhanced following tetanic stimulation to induce LTP (b, green arrow, HFS).
 In contrast, prolonged low-frequency stimulation of the Schaffer collaterals (1 Hz for 15 min; b, red arrow, LFS) induces long-term synaptic depression (LTD) in CA1.